dlang/dub-docs/docs/dub-reference/subpackages.md

 ## Declaration

+Sub-packages can be declared entirely within the main recipe, or by a reference to a name of a folder containing the sub-package recipe file.

+If you have a subcomponent called "mylibrary", it can simply be referenced by name.

 To be useful, a sub-package needs, at minimum, a name.

-Sub-packages can be declared entirely within the main recipe, or by a reference to a name of a folder containing the sub-package recipe file.
+=== dub.sdl

+    ```sdl
+    subPackage "mylibrary"
+    ```

+=== dub.json

+    ```json
+    {
+        "subPackages": [ "mylibrary" ]
+    }
+    ```

+!!! note

+    While the root recipe can contain sub-package configurations, it is preferenced to leave configurations in the sub-package recipe file, for ease of management.

 ## Example